fdazen/fda-documentation/profiles.md

 ##**Transferring Folio Charges to Profiles**

 Transferring charges from individual or group folios to a Profile enables you to keep track of credits/debts of each hotel partner associated with the Profile.
+This operation is a two-step process.

 ###**Step 1 - Create an Invoice for the Profile**